-Arrangements in the A&D industry often involve a significant service of integrating goods or services into a bundle.
-However, A&D entities will need to closely evaluate all of their bundled arrangements (e.g., ones that include multiple services such as engineering, procurement, and production services) to determine whether distinct performance obligations exist.
+Arrangements in the E&C industry often involve a significant service of integrating products (e.g., a building or piece of machinery) or services into a bundle.
+However, E&C entities will need to closely evaluate all of their bundled arrangements (e.g., ones that include multiple services such as engineering, procurement, and construction services) to determine whether distinct performance obligations exist.

-Further, many A&D entities operate under the presumption that a contract is the "profit center" or "unit of account," but this may not always be the case under the ASU.
-A&D entities may need to change their existing policies and processes to ensure that they are applying the ASU's guidance consistently throughout their organization.
+Further, many E&C entities operate under the presumption that a contract is the "profit center" or "unit of account," but this may not always be the case under the ASU.
+E&C entities may need to change their existing policies and processes to ensure that they are applying the ASU's guidance consistently throughout their organization.